MediaComem/comem-devmobil/subjects/websocket/README.md

 Each of these porperties expect a callback function that will be called when the corresponding event occurs:

+> We already did this in the Angular Service to react to a successfull connection

 ```js
 // Log all messages
 ws.onmessage = `message => console.log(message)`;